RISE Sleep Tracker

 Eat a Balanced Diet

-Your appetite may change on Ozempic and you may find yourself having fewer food cravings.
-But you should still strive to eat a balanced diet overall — this can help boost your energy and improve your sleep.
+Your appetite and food cravings may change on Ozempic, but you should still strive to eat a balanced diet overall.
+This can boost your energy and improve your sleep.

 Eat plenty of fruits, veggies, fiber-rich complex carbs, and protein.
 Research shows semaglutide can reduce muscle mass, so a high-protein diet can help stave this off.